Lightstreamer/Lightstreamer-example-3DWorld-client-javascript/README.md

 <!-- END DESCRIPTION lightstreamer-example-3dworld-client-javascript -->

 ## Install
+If you want to install a version of this demo pointing to your local Lightstreamer server, follow these steps.
 * As prerequisite, the [3D World Demo - Java Adapter](https://github.com/Weswit/Lightstreamer-example-3DWorld-adapter-java) has to be deployed in your local Lightstreamer server instance.
 Please check out that project and follow the installation instructions provided with it.
 * Get the `lightstreamer.js` file from the [Lightstreamer 5 Colosseo distribution](http://www.lightstreamer.com/download) and put it in the `src/js` folder of the demo.
 Alternatively, you can build a `lightstreamer.js` file from the [online generator](http://www.lightstreamer.com/distros/Lightstreamer_Allegro-Presto-Vivace_5_1_1_Colosseo_20130305/Lightstreamer/DOCS-SDKs/sdk_client_javascript/tools/generator.html).
   In that case, be sure to include the LightstreamerClient, Subscription, DynaGrid, and StatusWidget modules and to use the "Use AMD" version.